 With Hayden Annable, leading Super Adobe natural builder in Australia –Curvatecture.

 Tadelakt Beginners Tile – 9 AM – 12PM

 WHERE: Curvatecture Stand – see site map

-The class will run for 4 hours, and all materials and safety gear is provided.
+The classes will run for 3 hours each, with a 1hr break in between, and all materials and safety gear is provided.

-You will leave the class with your own Tadelakt cob ball, and the knowledge of how to apply the technique in any other environment.
+You will leave the class with your own Tadelakt Cob Ball or Tile, and the knowledge of how to mix and apply the technique.

 More info, just ask us!

 With Adrienne Kneebone